apereo/apereo.github.io/_posts/cas/2017-03-28-cas5-gettingstarted-overlay.md

 logging.config=file:/etc/cas/config/log4j2.xml
 ```

-...which at a minimum, the above settings identify the CAS server's url and prefix and instruct the running server to locate the logging configuration at the specified location.
+...which at a minimum, identifies the CAS server's url and prefix and instructs the running server to locate the logging configuration at `file:/etc/cas/config/log4j2.xml`.
 The overlay by default ships with a `log4j2.xml` that you can use to customize logging locations, levels, etc. Note that the presense of all that is contained inside `/etc/cas/config/` is optional.
 CAS will continue to fall back onto defaults if the directory and the files within are not found.

+## Keep Track

 It is **VERY IMPORTANT** that you contain and commit the entire overlay directory (save the obvious exclusions such as the `target` directory) into some sort of source control system, such as `git`.
-Treat your deployment just like any other project with tags, released and functional baselines.
+Treat your deployment just like any other project with tags, releases and functional baselines.

 # Overlay Customization